RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

       - Were Bantustans a State under PIL?
     - Southern Rhodesia: [see H&S p 106-7]
     - Self-determination
+- Five principles of jurisdiction recognized by International Law (Harvard)
+  - Objective Territorial Principle
+    - asserts that a state has the jurisdiction to prosecute crimes that are initiated outside its territory but have significant effects or consequences within its territory.
+    - AKA Territorial Principle: States have jurisdiction over acts committed within their territory.
+    - D.P.P. v Doot,
+    - R. v Bates,
+    - Lotus case
+    - Island of palmas
+  - Principle of Universality:
+    - asserts that a state has jurisdiction to prosecute certain offenses, regardless of where they were committed, and regardless of the nationality of the perpetrator or the victim, because the crimes are so serious that they affect the international community as a whole.
+    - Jus cogens
+    - Israel case
+  - Nationality Principle:
+    - States have jurisdiction over their nationals, even when those nationals are abroad.
+  - Protective Principle:
+    - States have jurisdiction over acts outside their territory that threaten the state's security, such as espionage or counterfeiting currency.
+    - doctrine of the contiguous zone
+      - Would the principle allow State A to exercise criminal jurisdiction over the officials of State B in respect of their actions in the execution of an unfriendly policy (e.g. a trade embargo) of State B towards State A?
+      - The doctrine provides coastal states with limited enforcement powers beyond their territorial sea, specifically related to customs, immigration, fiscal, and sanitary matters.
+While it does not confer full sovereignty, it allows states to protect their interests just beyond their territorial boundaries, balancing their rights with the freedoms of other states on the high seas.
+    - Joyce v DPP [1946] AC 347
+  - Passive Personality Principle:
+    - States may claim jurisdiction over acts committed abroad that harm their nationals.
+    -  US v Yunis (No.2)
+- Five heads of jurisdiction recognized by international law
+  - Territorial Jurisdiction: Authority over acts committed within a state’s own territory.
+  - Nationality (or Active Personality) Jurisdiction: Authority over a state’s nationals, regardless of where they are located.
+  - Passive Personality Jurisdiction: Authority over acts committed abroad that harm the state's nationals.
+  - Protective Jurisdiction: Authority over acts outside a state’s territory that threaten its security or governmental functions.
+  - Universal Jurisdiction: Authority over certain serious crimes (e.g., genocide, war crimes) that are recognized as affecting the international community as a whole, regardless of where they occur.
 ## Week 1: Introduction to International Law

 -  International Law